mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 of time and effort.
 In other cases, the engineering team might see the necessity for particular refactorings but there might be conflicting commitments that the marketing team has to fulfill which justify delaying the refactoring to a later iteration.
-In other cases again, a refactoring might have substantial positive consequences for the product also from a user's perspective which would lead to wide support of the undertaking from all stakeholders.
+In other cases yet, a refactoring might have substantial positive consequences for the product also from a user's perspective which would lead to wide support of the undertaking from all stakeholders.
 Uncovering all these situations is only possible by communicating and collaborating, not only when